Home · Blog · Regulation

 Angle grinderPUWER only

 An angle grinder is work equipment but does not lift loads, so LOLER does not apply.
-PUWER inspection requirements apply.
+PUWER inspection and maintenance requirements apply.

 Passenger lift in an officeBoth LOLER and PUWER